MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/index.md

 ---
 # Setting up a game at Partner Center

-To get started adding Xbox Live functionality to your game, start by setting up a game at Partner Center.
+To add Xbox Live functionality to your game, start by setting up a game at Partner Center.

 For the differences between Creators and ID@Xbox partners, see [Developer program overview](../../developer-program-overview.md).